riskydissonance/DevOpsInf/README.md

 # DevOps Inf

-Docker compose file to host:
+Example inf setup using Docker compose and config-as-code to quickly host and use:

 * Gitlab
 * Jenkins